abir-sol/docker-demo/3-text-extractor/README.md

    - Open your browser and go to `http://localhost:8501` to access the Streamlit frontend.
    - Enter natural language text and click **Process Text** to extract structured data.

-2. **Backend and Service:**
+2. **Backend:**
-   - The backend API will be running on `http://localhost:8000` and is responsible for handling requests and processing data using the NLP service.
+   - The backend API will be running on `http://localhost:8000` and is responsible for handling requests and processing data using OpenAI.

 3. **PostgreSQL Database:**
    - The database is running in the `postgres` container.